ZnPdCo/rating-system/README.md

 ## Deployment

-**Note:** If you wish to deploy this system, please write the `verify_account(username, code)` function within `src/auth/verify.py` yourself to implement user verification for your Online Judge.
+**Note:** If you wish to deploy this system, please write the `verify_account(username, code)` function within `app/auth/verify.py` yourself to implement user verification for your Online Judge.
 You need to make this function crawl description of `username` (or other relevant information) from the OJ and check if the description starts with the `code`.
 If it does, return `True`; otherwise, return `False`.

-Config file: `src/config.py`
+Config file: `app/config.py`

 Start the development server by running the following command in the terminal:

 ```
-cd src
+cd app
 flask run
 # flask run -h 0.0.0.0 -p 80
 ```